How to Apply for Unemployment in South Carolina

 How to Apply for Unemployment Benefits in South Carolina

-21 days after receiving your Monetary Determination, the state will send you a final decision about your SC unemployment insurance application.
+A few weeks after receiving your Monetary Determination, the state will send you a final decision about your SC unemployment insurance application.
 You are allowed to check the status of your claim online or by calling the TeleClaim hotline.

 What You Need to File for Unemployment in South Carolina